Anish-Sarkar-1001/Anish-Sarkar-1001/README.md

 Hi, I’m Anish Sarkar.
 I am a post graduate student at the Indian Institute of Technology, Hyderabad and am on the verge of completing my post graduation degree.
 All my official coding work can be found here.

 ## Interests
-- Astrophysics
+- Astrophysical fluids
 - Numerical Simulations
 - Computational Fluid Dynamics
-- Coding in General
+- Machine learning
-- Circket
+- Deep Learning

 ## Collaboration
 Looking to collaborate on GUI based global accretion disk / jet simulation code